Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-20-exorcisms.md

 Once they had gone, the elder stepped forward again.
 "Thank you.
 You'll find the order of the ceremony in the leaflets we handed out, but please do not feel pressured to participate if you don't wish to.
 As one of Sara's friends-" she nodded to Ava "put it so eloquently, we don't think that Sara would want us to lie on her behalf."

-"And so...let us take a few deep breaths to prepare ourselves.
+"And so... let us take a few deep breaths to prepare ourselves.
 Breathe deeply, and remember the love you have for Sara and the joy she brought you.
 And so we begin."

 She took a deep breath of her own, and raised her hands.
 "Let us call for peace, that in Peace the voice of the Spirit may be heard.
 May there be peace in the East!
 May there be peace in the South!
 May there be peace in the West!
 May there be peace in the North!"